Havering Landlord Licensing

 How much does a Havering selective licence cost?

-The selective licence fee is £950 (Part A £570 + Part B £380).
-Discounts may apply: £75 off Part B for EPC rating C or above, £100 off for accredited landlords, and £100 off for multiple property applications.
+The selective licence fee is £950 (Part A £570 + Part B £380), up from £900 under the previous scheme.
+Discounts apply to Part B: £75 off for EPC rating C or above, £100 off for NLA/RLA/ARLA accredited landlords.
+Discounts are stackable — save up to £175.

 How much does a Havering additional HMO licence cost?

-The additional HMO licence fee is £1,400 (Part A £840 + Part B £560).
-The same discount structure applies as for selective licences.
+The additional HMO licence fee is £1,400 (Part A £840 + Part B £560) — a 55.6% increase from the previous £900 fee.
+The same discount structure applies: £75 off for EPC C+, £100 off for NLA/RLA/ARLA accreditation (stackable, save up to £175).
 Part A is non-refundable if the application is refused, rejected, or withdrawn.

 What documents do I need for a Havering licence application?